Guinea travel guide

 Travel in Guinea

-On 26 May the President extended the health state of emergency for 30 days and reduced the curfew timing to between midnight and 4am.
-Bars and restaurants must close for the curfew.
-Those travelling out of Conakry to the regions will need to carry a negative PCR test certificate.
-Mask wearing remains mandatory, distance must be maintained and washing hands when entering and leaving government and private establishments.
+Those travelling out of Conakry to the regions will need to carry a negative PCR test certificate or COVID-19 vaccination certificate.
+Mask wearing remains mandatory, distance must be maintained and hands washed when entering and leaving government and private establishments.
+Those not wearing masks are subject to a fine of 30,000 GNF.
+The CNRD has announced a relaxation of the curfew, which from 27 September 2021 has effect from midnight until 4am.

 Public places and services